Code-Institute-Submissions/artontray-PROJECT3/README.md

 - The user can try to guess the computer's number as many time as he wants but time is running
 - The aim is to guess the computer's number as fast as possible!
 - When the user enter the right computer's selected number, the Timer stops and computer calculates Time on-game
-- Time is calculated in second and Time on-game will determinate the player's position into the score tab
+- Time is calculated in second as unit and Time on-game will determinate the player's position into the score tab
 - A message is displayed to show up the player's position in the score tab